You’re vaccinated and ready to travel. Here’s your pre-trip checklist.

 After a year of bad news, travelers finally have something to look forward to again.
 On Friday, the Centers for Disease Control and Prevention gave the green light that fully vaccinated people can travel again.

 The long-awaited guidance is welcome news for travelers who want to visit family and take vacations for the first time in more than a year.

 But even though nearly 100 million Americans have had at least one dose of coronavirus vaccine, we are not out of the woods yet.
+Officials are still not recommending travel for everyone due to the rising number of cases in the United States and globally.

 When we venture out again, travel will not look the same as it did in 2019.
 For the foreseeable future, we will still be following coronavirus precautions and restrictions.
 Crossing borders will come with new complications.
 Vaccine passports may be as essential as a photo ID.